Teen suspect shoots friend in face during armed internet challenge in Grimes County, deputies say

 According to deputies, the suspect called 911 about 5:30 p.m.
 Sunday while driving his friend to a hospital in Huntsville, Texas.
 Garcia allegedly told officers his friend had been shot and then the connection was lost.

-When the teens finally arrived at the hospital, Walker County sheriffs deputies and Texas DPS officers were waiting for them.
+When the teens finally arrived at the hospital, Walker County sheriff’s deputies and Texas DPS officers were waiting for them.
 Garcia was immediately detained and the victim was taken inside for medical treatment.
 On Tuesday, deputies said the 16-year-old was in stable condition.

 According to the sheriff’s office, the teens bought two pistols in Richards and then drove around town.
 With the guns, they started to play You Lackin.’
 In this game, one person points a gun at the other and asks “You lackin’?”
 The other player then responds, pulling out their gun and saying “No.”